Protecting Your Rights

 Contacting Your Attorney

 In many jurisdictions in Virginia, defendants will usually get their first chance to call an attorney when they are in jail.
 Most of the jails in Virginia have telephone access, and the inmates can make collect calls.
-Most DUI attorneys will accept collect calls from clients.
-Some jails allow free calls to attorneys who are registered with the jail.
+Most DUI attorney will accept collect calls from clients.
+Some jails allow free calls to attorney who are registered with the jail.

 In Virginia, bail is set by the magistrate and is based on two factors: 1) the likelihood of the defendant appearing in court on the trial date, and 2) the risk to the public if the defendant is released from jail.
 The magistrate will look at whether the defendant has ever been charged with failure to appear in court, the severity of the current charges, past criminal record, and the driver’s ties to the community.
 If a magistrate sets an excessively high bail or does not provide you with bail then your DUI attorney can file a bond motion and ask a judge to set bond with little or no bail.